-In this course students will explore the research methods utilized in psychological research.
-Quantitative and qualitative methods will be reviewed as well as the use, advantages, and disadvantages of each approach.
-Topics include: scientific method, independent and dependent variables, ethics in research, validity, reliability, measurement reliability, qualitative and quantitative methodologies, and cross sectional and longitudinal methodologies.
+In this course students will explore the research methods utilized in human services research in multicultural contexts.
+It critically analyzes basic assumptions of science observation and inference, conceptual models, inductive and deductive thinking models, as well as philosophies and theories of science.
+Topics include: scientific method, independent and dependent variables, ethics in research validity, reliability, measurement reliability, qualitative and quantitative methodologies, and cross sectional and longitudinal methodologies.
 Ethical considerations in research will be discussed.

-RSHUM802 ADVANCED RESEARCH METHODS (3 cr.)
+RSHUM802 ADVANCED RESEARCH METHODS

-This course will provide students with an overview of the methods, procedures, and techniques used in the conduct of empirical research on issues of interest in psychology Topics will include: the scientific method, problem statement and research questions, hypotheses, study design, the nature and definition of constructs, the manipulation of variables, the concepts underlying and methods used for the assessment of the reliability and validity of measures, and the use of various ethical standards that govern the conduct of all research involving human participants.
+This course will provide students with an overview and opportunity to apply the methods, procedures, and techniques used in the conduct of empirical research on issues of interest in human services in multicultural contexts, including advanced quantitative, qualitative and mixed method approaches.
+Topics will include: the scientific method, problem statement and research questions, hypotheses/research questions, study designs, the nature and definition of constructs, the manipulation of variables, the concepts underlying and methods used for the assessment of the reliability and validity of measures, and the use of various ethical standards that govern the conduct of all research involving human participants.
 Prerequisite: RSHUM801 Research Methods.